10 Mistakes to Avoid When Moving from Salesforce to Microsoft Dynamics 365 Sales

 1. Insufficient Planning

 We all intuitively understand the importance of careful planning on a project’s overall success.
-Nevertheless, we still see companies that approach the data integration from Salesforce to Microsoft Dynamics 365 CE without a proper plan in place.
+Nevertheless, we still see companies that approach the data integration from Salesforce to Microsoft Dynamics 365 Sales without a proper plan in place.
 Your Microsoft partner can help you prepare an implementation plan, including at least the following:

 • Who will be involved and what will be their role?